examdawn/NEP2020_2023_BCA/5thsem/Algorithms/lab/parta.md

 ```
 :::

-## Q9: Write a program to Automated Merge Sort Timing for Multiple Input Sizes.
+## Q9: Write a program to display Automated Merge Sort Timing for Multiple Input Sizes.

 ::: details See Code {open}
 ```C